f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--load-statefile=<file path>` (_string_)

-Restore the application state from a statefile, previously written by `--save-statefile`.
+Restore the application state from a statefile right after starting, then continue running.
 The statefile is applied above configuration files but below command line options.
 If `-` is specified instead of a filename, the statefile is read from the standard input.
 If the file does not exist, it is skipped with a warning.

 ### `--save-statefile=<file path>` (_string_)